 This means a new role for local authorities that replaces traditional models of top down governance and service delivery with local leadership, genuine co-operation, and a new approach built on the founding traditions of the co-operative movement: collective action, co-operation, empowerment and enterprise.
 Our President and founder, Steve Reed MP said at our recent conference in Rochdale ‘The old politics can no longer deal with the scale of the challenges we face or the kind of society we’ve become.
 It’s made people lose faith in the future.
-We need to build a new politics that’s more open, more accountable and more responsive day to day directly to the people it serves so instead of fearing the future people can shape it’.
+We need to build a new politics that are more open, more accountable and more responsive day to day directly to the people it serves so instead of fearing the future people can shape it’.

 Our Network has become the fastest growing network in local government.
-Driven by a shared sense of values and a belief that the best policy making is driven from our communities and residents, our unique action-based innovation and shared learning is proving valuable to our members as the challenges of austerity bite ever deeper.
+Driven by a shared sense of values and a belief that the best policy-making is driven from our communities and residents, our unique action-based innovation and shared learning is proving valuable to our members as the challenges of austerity bite ever deeper.
 We believe that whatever the challenges that face local government, and we all know there are plenty, there is always a cooperative solution based on residents fundamental involvement in designing and working with us to produce better services.
 That is what we call our ‘Coop Difference’ and it is why we believe so strongly that it brings a definite ‘dividend’ (to use a Coop word) for our community

 Our network provides a national voice for co-operative councils, informed by real experience and practice, with the aim of drawing on, influencing and framing national policy and political debates about the future of public services, local democracy, and communities across the country.